BunwayJS/bunway/README.md

 ## Philosophy

-Bunway is not a Laravel clone and not a Node framework wrapper.
+Bunway is not a Node framework wrapper.
 It is a **first-class Bun framework** that prioritizes:

 - **Explicit configuration** — No magic, configuration is code
 - **Predictable folder structures** — Presets define conventions